 1. I thank God for always weaving little miracles into our lives.
 Like any other family, we have our up’s and downs but we are thankful to be together, to be safe, comfortable and be able to eat three meals a day.
 Other families aren’t so lucky and we pray for them too.

-2. I gave birth to my youngest daughter Lucy when I was 40.
+2. I gave birth to my youngest daughter Lucy, who is hale and healthy as can be.
 Am thankful that she’s growing up to be smart and lively (and curly-haired).
 Truly the light of our lives.

 3. Very thankful for my job filled with wonderful people.
 I truly owe you – after all these years.